Equilibris/dissertation/proposal.typ

 I have worked with QPFs on the meta-programming side for an internship between my Part Ia and Part Ib where I learnt of the basics of polynomial functors, and TypeVecs.
 This means I am aware of what the underlying structures are when it comes to the raw implementation.
-I have also done a pheasability assesment of the project by seeing how the current polynomials respond to universe levels.
+I have also done a pheasability assessment of the project by seeing how the current polynomials respond to universe levels.
-This lead to me making 2 PRs (28095, 28279) to mathlib on TypeVec in preperation for my project.
+This lead to me making 2 PRs (28095, 28279) to mathlib on TypeVec in preparation for my project.
 I also tried to PR (28112) an implementation of computable Shrink to mathlib that later got reverted when it was found to be absurd.

 Additionally my supervisors and I did a preliminary assessment to attempt to get a separate D2D supervisor on-board.